The TASEP speed process: Basic properties of stationary distributions

-The result for the ASEP follows the same way. \end{proof}
+The result for the ASEP follows the same way. \end{pf}

-The next proposition shows that a TASEP started with uniform i.i.d.\ classes must converge to the speed process.
-In particular, even though classes in the i.i.d.\ initial distribution are a.s.\ all different, the process converges to the speed process which has infinite convoys of particles with the same class (see Section~\ref{S:convoys}).
-Thus the TASEP dynamics has the effect of aggregating particles with increasingly closer speeds next to each other.
+The next proposition shows that a TASEP started with uniform i.i.d. classes must converge to the speed process.
+In particular, even though classes in the i.i.d. initial distribution are a.s. all different, the process converges to the speed process which has infinite convoys of particles with the same class (see Section~\ref{S:convoys}).
+Thus the TASEP dynamics has the effect of aggregating particles with increasingly closer speeds next to each other. \begin{prop} Consider a TASEP where $Y_n(0)$ are i.i.d. uniform on $[-1,1]$.
+Then $\{Y_n(t)\}_{n\in\Z}$ converges weakly to $\mu$.
+The same holds for the ASEP under Conjecture~\ref{C:ASEP_lln} \end{prop} \begin{pf} Let $\nu_t$ be the distribution of $Y(t)$ for the process $Y$ of the lemma.
+We need to show that $\int g \,d\nu_t \xrightarrow{t\to\infty} \int g \,d\mu$ for any fixed bounded and continuous function $g\dvtx[-1,1]^\Z\to\R$.